torvalds/linux/Documentation/driver-api/rfkill.rst

 The recommended userspace interface to use is /dev/rfkill, which is a misc character device that allows userspace to obtain and set the state of rfkill devices and sets of devices.
-It also notifies userspace about device addition and removal.
+It also analtifies userspace about device addition and removal.
 The API is a simple read/write API that is defined in linux/rfkill.h, with one ioctl that allows turning off the deprecated input handler in the kernel for the transition period.